AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 in the proto files and do not contain logic.
 The proto files are used to generate C# classes that will be used to implement the logic and state of the contract.

-In the Protobuf folder, the different folders are used to store different definition proto files (If there is no corresponding folder, you can create it yourself.
-Only the contract and message directories are used here).
+In the Protobuf folder, different subfolders are used to store various definition proto files.
-For Protobuf under the src folder:
+If a corresponding folder does not exist, you can create one yourself.
+In this context, only the contract and message directories are used.
+Here's a breakdown of the Protobuf content under the src folder:

 - contract: the contract folder is used to store definition proto file of contract.
-- message: the proto files under the message folder are used to define some common properties for import and use by other proto files.
+- message: the proto files under the message folder are used to define common properties for import and use by other proto files.
 - reference: the reference folder is used to store the proto files of the referenced contract.
-- base: the reference folder is used to store the basic proto files, such as ACS (aelf standard contract) proto files.
+- base: the base folder is used to store the basic proto files, such as ACS (aelf standard contract) proto files.

 ::